 Processor:

-Processor is the brain controls the entire system.
-It holds the logic circuitry that responds to and processes the basic instructions that drives the system.
+The processor is the brain that controls the entire system.
+It holds the logic circuitry that responds to and processes the basic instructions that drive the system.
 It manipulates the control and data path to achieve the expected functionality.
 There are many application-specific and general-purpose microprocessors available.
-We will discuss in detail about the microprocessors in next post.
+We will discuss the microprocessors in detail in the next post.

 Memories:

-Memories are the components that support the processor to hold data temporarily or permanently for immediate use and or later use.
-Memories are of two types: non-volatile – capable of withholding data after power cycle and volatile – not capable for persistent data storage.
+Memories are the components that support the processor to hold data temporarily or permanently for immediate use and/or later use.
+Memories are of two types: non-volatile — capable of withholding data after a power cycle, and volatile — not capable of persistent data storage.
 Memories come in various technologies and sizes that can be chosen based on the specific needs of the system.

 Inputs/Outputs – IOs:

-An embedded system responds to events from the external world and results in certain action be taken.
-This is accomplished with the IOs – inputs and outputs.
-While a real external world event is in form of a continuous analog signal (temperature reading of a furnace) or a discrete digital signal (on/off state of a switch), the input presented to the embedded system is generally digitized.
-This digitization is achieved using ADC’s for the analog signal or comparator circuits for a digital signal or it might be presented digitally using channels like an external message to the system.
-Similarly the outputs in the digital form are converted to suit the real world using many available techniques to be discussed later.
+An embedded system responds to events from the external world and results in certain actions being taken.
+This is accomplished with the IOs — inputs and outputs.
+While a real external world event may be a continuous analog signal (temperature reading of a furnace) or a discrete digital signal (on/off state of a switch), the input presented to the embedded system is generally digitized via ADCs, comparator circuits, or digital channels.
+Similarly, outputs in digital form are converted to suit the real world using techniques to be discussed later.

 User Interface:

-While the IO’s typically refers to interaction between the embedded system and the controlled system, the user interface represents the interaction between the user and system.
-Various technologies are available to implement the User interface including LCD’s, touch panels, key pads, buttons etc. An intuitive design enables easier and enhanced control of the system and this is becoming more of a mandatory requirement rather than an option.
+While the IOs typically refer to interaction between the embedded system and the controlled system, the user interface represents the interaction between the user and the system.
+Various technologies implement the user interface including LCDs, touch panels, key pads, and buttons.
+An intuitive design enables easier and enhanced control of the system and is now more of a mandatory requirement rather than an option.

 Power Supply:

-Another most important consideration of the design is the power supply.
-The system may be powered directly from the power line or using a battery depending up on the nature of the use.
-Its design requires deep analysis and careful incorporation according to the system requirement.
-Improper designing of power supply may not only affect the system performance but may end up damaging the system also.
-Further nowadays with emphasis on a greener world, it is more important to design a power-efficient system.
+The power supply is one of the most important design considerations.
+The system may be powered directly from the power line or using a battery depending on the nature of the use.
+Its design requires deep analysis and careful incorporation per system requirements.
+Improper power supply design can affect system performance or damage the system.
+With emphasis on a greener world, power-efficient design is increasingly critical.

 Mechanicals:

-The mechanicals include cabinet and connectors.
-Cabinet protects the system from various external factors and provides ambience to the internals.
-The connectors support the connection of the external signals into the system.
-Various factors determine the selection of the cabinet and connectors which are discussed in detail in the upcoming post.
+The mechanicals include the cabinet and connectors.
+The cabinet protects the system from external factors and provides the housing for the internals.
+The connectors support the connection of external signals into the system.
+Various factors determine the selection of cabinet and connectors, discussed in the upcoming post.

-As with any design, the design of an embedded system is determined by various requirements including functional requirements, processing Capabilities, Power supply requirements, Environmental considerations and reliability requirements.
+As with any design, the design of an embedded system is determined by various requirements including functional requirements, processing capabilities, power supply requirements, environmental considerations, and reliability requirements.
+Consulting for embedded system design helps teams select the right model and avoid costly rework.

-There are various models being practiced for embedded system design.
-Some of them are
+There are various models practiced for embedded system design.
+Effective consulting for embedded system design guides teams in choosing the best-fit approach:

 - Big-Bang model: Essentially no planning or procedures in place before and during the development of a system.